0xPolygon/cdk-contracts-tooling/README.md

 Unfortunately the base genesis file cannot be retrieved from L1.
 Therefore they must be imported manually.

-#### Full execution proofs rollups
+#### Full execution proofs (aka state transition) rollups

-For the full execution proofs rollups, the location that should contain the genesis allocations is `./genesis/fep/<root>.json`
+For the full execution proofs rollups, the location that should contain the genesis allocations is `./genesis/legacy/<state_root_hex>.json`

 #### Pessimistic proofs rollups

-For the pessimistic proofs rollups (since they are initialized with an empty genesis root), the location that should contain the genesis allocations is constructed following the pattern `./genesis/pp/<l1_network_alias>/<rollup_manager_alias>/<rollup_alias>/allocs.json`.
+For the pessimistic proofs rollups (since they are initialized with an empty genesis root), the location that should contain the genesis allocations is constructed following the pattern `./genesis/pp_default/<l1_network_alias>/<rollup_manager_alias>/<rollup_alias>/allocs.json`.
 **Example**

 Let's assume that we have a pessimistic proofs rollup named `cdk-pp-1` running on the `cardona`, that is pointing to `sepolia` l1 network.

-The genesis file should be named as `allocs.json` and placed in the `./genesis/pp/sepolia/cardona/cdk-pp-1/`, so the full path is `./genesis/pp/sepolia/cardona/cdk-pp-1/allocs.json`.
+The genesis file should be named as `allocs.json` and placed in the `./genesis/pp_default/sepolia/cardona/cdk-pp-1/`, so the full path is `./genesis/pp_default/sepolia/cardona/cdk-pp-1/allocs.json`.

 ### Examples